Mary Ann Broda – PhD, APRN, CPNP

 Mary Ann graduated from Goshen College with her BSN in 1977, and completed her MSN and certification as a pediatric nurse practitioner at University of Colorado in 1980.
 She earned her PhD in Nursing from The University of Texas at Austin in 1987.
 Dr. Broda has served as nursing faculty at Northern Michigan University, The University of Texas at Austin, Murray State University and and the University of Michigan.
 She also established and managed the Northern Michigan Children’s Clinic in Marquette, MI, and has worked as a nurse practitioner in Murray, KY and in several Michigan locations.
 She joined the nursing faculty at Spring Arbor University in January 2014, and loves both nursing education and clinical practice.

-Currently, Dr. Broda serves as the executive director of Holton Health and Wellness Services, where she sees patients in her academic clinical role as an Advance Practice Registered Nurse.
+Currently, Dr. Broda serves as the executive director of Holton Health and Wellness Services, where she sees patients in her academic clinical role as an Advanced Practice Registered Nurse.
 The goal of the HHWS team is to help each student become healthy and whole in Christ.
 Dr. Broda counts herself blessed to be able serve God as He touches the world with His healing and hope.

 Carrie Dashner, MA, LLP